4d/docs/website/translated_docs/es/ORDA/glossary.md

 Un datastore ofrece:

 *   una conexión a la base de datos 4D
-*   a set of dataclasses to work with the database
+*   un conjunto de clases de datos para trabajar con la base de datos

 The database can be a 4D local database (the Main datastore), or a 4D Server database exposed as REST resource (a Remote datastore).

-A datastore references only a single database.
+Un datastore referencia solo a una base de datos.
 It is, however, possible to open several datastores to access several databases.

 ## DataStore class